In the beginning....

 July 1933 also introduced us to the concept of the US Route extension, where a state route would continue on past the terminus of a US Route and carry its number along.
 An early example was today’s VA 311.

 July 1933 also introduced us to the idea of numbering many state facility driveways.
-This has been approved in 1932 but no numbers had been assigned to most (Catawba hospital and UVA are the only facilities I know a number for before 1933) until at least 1933.
+This had been approved in 1932 but no numbers had been assigned until about 1937.
 These numbers were all >300, though not all-inclusive.

 In the years 1932-35 several more US Routes appeared to bolster the US Hwy mileage in Virginia.
 This created minor renumberings as they appeared.